atharvamavle/projects/README.md

 # projects
-This are my python projects I am still leraning ..
+This are my python projects ..